Poisson Cluster Process Models for Detecting Ultra-Diffuse Galaxies

 \subsubsection{UDG Existence}

-After a posterior sample is obtained using the previous MCMC algorithm, we first infer whether there are UDGs in an image.
-The probability that there is no UDG is $p_0^{pos} \equiv \mathbb{P}(N_U = 0\mid \mathbf{D})$, which is estimated by
+After a posterior sample is obtained using the above MCMC algorithm, we first infer whether there are UDGs in an image.
+Let $\{\lambda_{c,i}^{pos}\}_{i=1}^{n_{pos}}$ be the posterior samples of $\lambda_c$ obtained using the method in \cref{sec:GB_ABDM_MH}.
+The probability that there is at least one UDG is $p_0^{pos} \equiv \mathbb{P}(N_U > 0\mid \mathbf{D})$ and is estimated from the posterior predictive distribution: